Jekyll and Hyde Mikel is pivotal for Nigeria

 "I will just keep doing what I do and help this team be successful and win trophies."

-Mikel has been in and out of the Chelsea side since Mourinho splashed out more than 20 million pounds to re-sign Nemanja Matic from Benfica in January.
+Mikel has been in and out of the Chelsea side since Mourinho splashed out more than 20 million pounds ($33.62 million) to re-sign Nemanja Matic from Benfica in January.

 His career at Stamford Bridge certainly had a difficult start as he was at the center of a tug-of-war for his services between Chelsea and Manchester United after confusion surrounded a move from Lyn Oslo in Norway.